Code-Institute-Submissions/HiddenGems/README.md

 - When called, the function should take the text from the respective form fields and add them to the user's localstorage.

 getimdb.js:
-- getMovieName function should take the movie title as a search parameter, and format it to be compatible with the imdb seach conventions.
+- getMovieName function should take the movie title as a search parameter, and format it to be compatible with the IMDB seach conventions.
-- getMovieLink should format the search title to be compatible with the imdb url needed for the imdb search.
+- getMovieLink should format the search title to be compatible with the IMDB url needed for the imdb search.
-- getIMDB function returns the imdb results and loads them into a repeated bootstrap card.
+- getIMDB function returns the IMDB results and loads them into a repeated bootstrap card.
-- getDetails utilises a switch statement due to the known amount of results from the imdb return.
+- getDetails utilises a switch statement due to the known amount of results from the IMDB return.
 It loads the selected movie details into localstorage for use in the setDetails function.
 - setDetails should load the needed cards with the correct movie details.

-For reference - the getimdb javascript utilises key/value notation to read information returned from the imdb database.
+For reference - the getimdb javascript utilises key/value notation to read information returned from the IMDB database.
 The Json file comes back in the following format (this search is for the Intouchables, as a reference):

 ![image](https://user-images.githubusercontent.com/61311614/109425593-dea62e00-79e0-11eb-8fc5-28c9fbfeb522.png)